rdzman/test/README.md

 There are three ways to get a copy of MATPOWER:

 1. Download the latest release version from the [MATPOWER website][1].
-  - Go to the [MATPOWER website][1], click the "Download Now" button.
+  - Go to the [MATPOWER website][1].
+  - Click the "Download Now" button.
   - *Use this option if you want to stick to using versioned releases.*
 2. Clone the MATPOWER repository.
   - `git clone https://github.com/MATPOWER/matpower.git`